 Collaborator IRB as IRB of record:

 The NDSU IRB may rely on a collaborating institution’s IRB for review and oversight of the research when NDSU’s role in the research is limited.
-This determination is made on a case-by-case basis, subject to approval by the IRB Chair or IO/Designee.
-The collaborating institution must hold an approved FWA, and agree to provide review and oversight for the NDSU portion of the research.
+This determination is made on a case-by-case basis, subject to approval by the IRB and IO.
+The collaborating institution must hold an approved FWA, and agree to provide review and oversight for the research.
 Additional criteria may include, but are not limited to:

 collaborating IRB policies and procedures are at least equivalent to NDSU IRB